Published On: March 31, 2020

 On March 27, 2020, the President signed a $2 trillion economic relief plan to offer assistance to American households affected by the coronavirus pandemic.
 Titled: Coronavirus Aid, Relief, and Economic Security Act, or CARES Act.
 This plan includes stimulus payments to individuals, expanded unemployment coverage, student loan changes, different retirement account rules and more.

 This summary offers answers to many questions, but please note this is a changing environment and answers may change over time.
-The answers below are clips from the full answers in the New York Times article.
-I recommend you read the entire article and watch for updates.

 Most adults will get $1,200, although some would get less.
 For every qualifying child age 16 or under, the payment will be an additional $500.

 How many payments will there be? one

 How do I know if I will get the full amount?
 It depends on your income, if you have children, no one claims you as a dependent and have a social security number.
 For instance, a married couple with no children earning $150,000 or less will receive a total of $2,400.

 Do college students get anything?
 No if someone claims them as a dependent on a tax return.

 What year’s income should I be looking at?
 2019 if you already filed a return, otherwise use 2018.